Introduction

 for only 1H-NMR data.

-The description gives an overview of the data set:
+For an overview of the data set, just print its description:

 from hqs_nmr_parameters.assignments import menthol_isomers